SumoLogic/sumologic-documentation/docs/manage/scheduled-views/index.md

 * Scheduled View queries run once per minute.
 * Queries that run against Scheduled Views return search results much faster because the data is pre-aggregated before the query is run.
 * Creating a Scheduled View for a query can vastly reduce the amount of data scanned at search time.
+* If you do not have access to specific data because of Role-Based Access Control (RBAC) or role filter restrictions, it’s important to note that the Scheduled Views you create will not reflect that data.
+Ensuring proper access is crucial for comprehensive insights.
 * Scheduled View once created cannot be edited/updated.
 * Scheduled Views can include historical data from as far back as the beginning of your retention period (say, 60 days or 90 days).
 Because historical data is included, Scheduled Views can help uncover long-term trends.
 * You can use Scheduled Views in Scheduled Searches, Dashboards, and ad hoc searches.
 Your Dashboards can include a large quantity of data without sacrificing performance.